Bates County, Missouri: Public libraries

+Community colleges

+Metropolitan Community College has all parts of the county (except those in the Appleton City R-II School District) in its out of district service area, but not its in-district taxation area.

 Politics

 Local

 Politics are divided at the local level in Bates County.
 Republicans hold a majority of the elected positions in the county.

 State

 Bates County is split between three legislative districts in the Missouri House of Representatives, all of which are held by Republicans.